-In the context of SEQRA, this assessment provides the following responses to the noise-related questions on the Environmental Assessment Forms (EAF):
+In the context of SEQRA, this assessment provides the following responses to the noiserelated questions on the Environmental Assessment Forms (EAF):

-Will the proposed action produce noise that will exceed existing ambient noise levels during construction, operation, or both?
+• Will the proposed action produce noise that will exceed existing ambient noise levels during construction, operation, or both?
 If yes provide details including sources, time of day, and duration.

-Response: Only construction noise has been quantitatively assessed at this time.
-Per the noise ordinance for the Town of Dewitt, construction noise is limited to 7 AM to 7:30 PM.
+Response: Per the noise ordinance for the Town of Dewitt, construction noise is limited to 7 AM to 7:30 PM.
 During construction, sound levels from construction will exceed existing ambient sound levels in the area.
 The average daytime sound level in the area is 54 dBA.
 The average and maximum sound levels produced by standard construction equipment that will be used at the site, such as loaders, dozers, excavators, concrete crushers, asphalt paving, cranes, concrete trucks, and dump trucks, will exceed this ambient sound level.
-Some of this equipment will operate at the site more regularly such as excavators, loaders, and trucks, while other equipment such as pavers and concrete crushers will operate only for a couple phases or portions of a phase.
+Some of this equipment will operate at the site more regularly such as excavators, loaders, and trucks, while other equipment such as pavers and concrete crushers will operate only for a few phases or portions of a phase.
 There will be up to 13 non-residential properties between 60 and 65 dBA during four years of the construction.
 There are no residences that are projected to have average daytime sound levels from construction over 60 dBA.

-For construction phases with modeled sound levels over 60 dBA at non-residential receptors, various mitigation measures can be used.
-These measures can include increasing setback for equipment that does not require specific placement (i.e. crushers), earthen berms, use of project fencing equipped with barrier material, and use of mobile barriers.
+For construction phases with modeled sound levels over 60 dBA at nonresidential receptors, various mitigation measures can be used.
+These measures can include increasing setbacks for equipment that do not require specific placement (i.e. crushers), earthen berms, use of project fencing equipped with barrier material, and use of mobile barriers.
 The Project developer will work with the Town of Dewitt to address any noise complaints, should they arise.
+Tentative equipment for Project operation has been modeled in this report, focusing on mechanical equipment.
+Modeling shows sound levels from all mechanical equipment excluding the generators exceed the nighttime average ambient (48 dBA) by 2 dB and does not exceed the daytime ambient (54 dBA).
+With generators included, sound levels are up to 53 dBA at nearby buildings.
+This is above the nighttime ambient, but not above the daytime ambient.
+Additional noise mitigation can be achieved through use of quieter, equipment, barriers, and modification of equipment locations.